ThePieBaker90/On-The-Rim/Conditions/Basic Conditions/Incapacitated.md

 tags:
   - Condition
 ---
-- When a creature has the incapacitated condition, they are
+- When a creature has the incapacitated condition, they cannot take actions, bonus actions, or reactions.